agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 MY_STATE.is("Hello World"); // Check if State has a specific Value MY_STATE.persist(); // Persist State Value into any Storage
 ```
-If you want to find out more about specific methods of the State, checkout the [Methods](./Methods.md) Section.
+If you want to find out more about the State's specific methods, check out the [Methods](./Methods.md) Section.
 Most methods we use to modify, mutate and access the State are chainable.
 ```ts
 MY_STATE.undo().set("Hello Hell").watch(() => {}).reset().invert().persist().type(String);